medic/cht-docs/content/en/hosting/3.x/app-developer.md

 #### Software

 The script will check and require these commands.
-All but `docker` and `docker-compose` should be installed by default on Ubuntu:
+All but `docker` and `docker compose` should be installed by default on Ubuntu:

 * awk
 * curl
 * cut
 * dirname
 * docker (At least version 20.x)
-* docker-compose  (At least version 1.27)
+* docker compose  (At least version 2.29.7)
 * file
 * grep
 * head